Incorporation (linguistics): Hungarian

-However, it is important to note that there are some unprefixed verbs that are perfective and allow NI in Hungarian.
+However, there are some unprefixed verbs that are perfective and allow NI in Hungarian.

 Korean

 Korean, part of the Koreanic language family, has noun incorporation.

 Specifically, Korean obeys the Head Movement Constraint of Baker (1988) that was discussed in the prior section.

 Korean possesses incorporated nouns in the structure [N + VStem + AN1(i)], which is different from the normal N + V as in English.
 AN is an affix in this case.